surfdemon/gainpace-property/README.md

 **Page** App is for the pages on the site such as the home page

-***Note:*** The property app is not needed for the initial MVP.
+***Note:*** The page app is not needed for the initial MVP.
 It is includeed for future enhancements when/if pages are required on the site.

 ## Database

 The database is a Postgres database hosted at [Neon Tech](https://neon.tech/).
-I have decided to use neon tech from the start, instead of a Postgres database, because this is something that I will be using in the future so will need continued access and use of the database.
+I have decided to use neon tech from the start, instead of a database from CodeInstitute, because this is something that I will be using in the future so will need continued access and use of the database.

 For this project I've decided that 3 tables are needed extending off the user table provided by Django.

 A **Page table** for holding all the information about the pages app.
+(Not implemented in this MVP).

 A **Property table** for holding all the infomation about the proerties.